ThePhenomenon1/ThePhenomenon1/README.md

 https://www.bon-evani.com

-My coded web application has been featured in the National Caribbean newspaper, the Trinidad & Tobago Guardian.

-TWO CONTINENTS.
-Production-grade code.
-Global Marketplace reach.

 My 2nd Application is a REST Framework delivery API.
 This Ecommerce API is powered by AWS, Redis-Cache and a Postgres database.
 It has been test-driven by the FastAPI client Insomnia.
 This backend web application's link is:-